EMCECS/objectscale-developer-edition/README.md

 #### Before you set up your development environment:

  * Create a Github developer access token.
+Test
  * Install Python 3.
  * Make sure you have an active internet connection.
  * Read the command-line syntax.